skiadas/SoftwareDevelopmentPracticumCourse/syllabus.md

 A catered list of reading material from electronic resources will be provided, and it will cover the remaining topics of *Java programming and OOP Fundamentals*, *Development Practices* and *Coding Practices*.
 Sections from the following books will be covered:

-- *Java, a beginner's guide*, by H. Schildt
 - *Clean Code*, by R. Martin
 - *Clean Code* Video Series, by R. Martin
 - *Design Patterns* Video Series, by R. Martin